UPDATE 1-Kazakhstan's Tengizchevroil cuts dividends to finance expansion

 (Adds details, context)

-ASTANA, June 15 Tengizchevroil, Kazakhstan's biggest oil producer, has reduced dividend payouts to its shareholders Chevron, ExxonMobil, LUKOIL , and KazMunayGaz, KazMunayGaz's chief executive Sauat Mynbayev said on Thursday.
+ASTANA, June 15 (Reuters) - Tengizchevroil, Kazakhstan's biggest oil producer, has reduced dividend payouts to its shareholders Chevron, ExxonMobil, LUKOIL , and KazMunayGaz, KazMunayGaz's chief executive Sauat Mynbayev said on Thursday.

 Mynbayev told reporters Tengizchevroil would also borrow about $20 billion to help finance the $37 billion expansion.